Bradford Factor Calculator: Score Absence Patterns [Free UK Tool]

 The Bradford Factor is a widely-used formula that helps UK employers identify and measure patterns in employee absence.
 It was developed at the Bradford University School of Management in the 1980s and has since become one of the most common absence management tools used by HR teams across the United Kingdom.

 The formula captures this by squaring the number of absence spells before multiplying by total days absent.
 This means the number of separate occasions matters significantly more than the total duration.
 Employers typically calculate Bradford Factor scores over a rolling 52-week period and use the results to trigger conversations, reviews, or formal procedures as part of a fair and consistent attendance policy.
+You can learn more about how the score fits into a broader Bradford Factor policy.

 The Bradford Factor Formula